badrinadhgupta/chromite-bug-bounty/README.md

 - the address of this trap is copied to x31 register.

 #### uatg_csrbox_misam.py
+- we generate two random numbers and assign it to x1 and x2 registers.
+- later we disable the m field.
+- then we perform some multiplication operations.
+- the values are checked
 -
 #### uatg_csrbox_misarv.py
+- the reset value of `misarv` is extracted from the isa_yaml file and is assigned to x4 register.
+- `misa` value is copied to x5 register.
+- later the high bits of x5 are cleared in misa making it zero so we assign it to x0.
+- then the register x4 and misa are compared and trap is raised if they are not equal.
+- the trap is stored in the x31 register.

 ## Contributors
 Badrinath Gupta <<nerella.rabasa@gmail.com>>,